liquid-collective/liquid-collective-protocol/natspec/interfaces/IOracleV1.md

 Changes the address of an oracle member

-*Only callable by the adminitratorCannot use an address already in use*
+*Only callable by the adminitratorCannot use an address already in useThis call will clear all the reporting data*

 #### Parameters